anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 ^^^^^^^^^^^^^^^^

 A custom controller
-:cite:p:`k8s-docs-cc`
+:cite:p:`k8s-docs-cc_ra2`
 is a control loop that watches a custom resource for changes and tries to keep the current state of the resource in sync with the desired state.

-The Operator pattern :cite:p:`k8s-docs-operator` combines custom resources and custom controllers.
+The Operator pattern :cite:p:`k8s-docs-operator_ra2` combines custom resources and custom controllers.
 Operators are software extensions to Kubernetes that capture operational knowledge and automate usage of custom resources to manage applications, their components, and cloud infrastructure.
 Operators can have different capability levels.
-According to the OperatorHub.io :cite:p:`operatorhub` repository, an operator can have the following different capability levels:
+According to the OperatorHub.io :cite:p:`operatorhub_ra2` repository, an operator can have the following different capability levels:

 -  Basic install: Automated application provisioning and configuration management.